kevin2-cyber/Web-development/README.md

 # Web-development
-For all Web (HTML, CSS and JavaScript) lessons and tutorials.
+For all Web lessons and tutorials.